Eduardo Kac: 2010s

-In 2017 Kac collaborated with French astronaut Thomas Pesquet to create an artwork in space called Inner Telescope.
+In 2017 Kac collaborated with French astronaut Thomas Pesquet to create an artwork in space called Inner Telescope, an artwork conceived for zero gravity and made aboard the International Space Station.
+Kac worked with the French Space Observatory office, from the French Space Agency, to have this work made in space by the astronaut Thomas Pesquet.
 Following Kac's instructions, Pesquet cut and folded two pieces of paper into a sculptural form.
 Floating in zero gravity, the form could be read as the three letters forming the French word for me, M-O-I, or a stylized human figure with the umbilical cord cut.

 2020s

 Since 2019, Kac has been developing Adsum, an artwork for the Moon.
 Conceived in five phases, as of 2022 Kac had completed the first three milestones.
 Adsum is a glass artwork with four visual symbols internally laser-engraved in three dimensions and is meant to exist in the lunar environment.
 The four symbols that constitute the work are: an hourglass (representing time at a human scale), two circles (one large, representing the Earth; one small, representing the Moon), and the infinity symbol (representing time at a cosmic scale).